jchristopher/attachments/docs/usage.md

     // which tab should be the default in the modal (string) (browse|upload) 'router'        => 'browse',

+    // whether Attachments should set 'Uploaded to' (if not already set) 'post_parent'   => false,

     // fields array
     'fields'        => $fields,